dasch-swiss/dsp-api/docs/05-internals/development/building-and-running.md

 Additionally, in Github there is a small checkmark beside every commit, signaling the status of the build (successful, unsuccessful, ongoing).

-The build that is executed on Github CI Actions is defined in `.github/workflows/*.yml`.
+The build that is executed on Github CI Actions is defined in the `.github/workflows/*.yml` files.

 ## Webapi Server Startup-Flags